logician22/energy-talking-points/src/pages/documents/solar-and-wind-aren’t-real-power-sources-they’re-intermittent-fuel-savers.md

 We commonly hear about the impressive “capacity” growth of wind and solar.[^7] But this is a perversion of the proper meaning of “capacity.”
 For traditional, reliable power plants—nuclear, coal, gas, oil—“capacity” is the amount of electricity it can generate on-demand, when needed.
 For solar and wind, “capacity” is the maximum potential electricity it can generate when there are perfect weather conditions.
 Storm Fern showed how **in real-world conditions, solar and wind’s “capacity” is an illusion.**
     ![Musk tweet solar will utterly dominate](/img/musk_solar_promotion.jpg)

 **Wind frequently provided very little electricity at times of high demand** during Storm Fern.
 For example, the Mid-Atlantic grid (“PJM”) and the Midwest grid (“MISO”) each had at least one morning of peak demand where wind performed at around (and sometimes lower than) 10% of its supposed “capacity.”
-And for a 6-hour mid-day period on 1/29 in MISO, wind provided only around 2% of its “capacity.”
+And for a 6-hour mid-day period on 1/29 in MISO, wind provided only around 2% of its “capacity.”[^8]
     ![Wind generation in MISO during Storm Fern](/img/wind_generation_fern.jpg)

 As badly as wind performed during Storm Fern, solar—which Elon Musk and his acolytes treat as infinitely superior to wind—performed far, far worse.
 As often happens during winter storms, **solar was mostly or totally useless during the times of highest demand** (evening and early morning).